Video length: 118 sec.Learn more about Teaching Climate Literacy and Energy Awareness»

 About the Science

-- The ocean circulation plays a key role in distributing solar energy and maintaining climate by moving heat from Earth's equator to the poles.
+- Ocean circulation plays a key role in distributing solar energy and maintaining climate by moving heat from Earth's equator to the poles.

-- The Aquarius satellite's salinity data combined with data from other sensors that measure sea level, rainfall, temperature, ocean color, and winds provide a much clearer picture of the complex ocean dynamics.
+- The Aquarius satellite's salinity data combined with data from other sensors that measure sea level, rainfall, temperature, ocean color, and winds provide a picture of complex ocean dynamics.

 - Comments from expert scientist: The video also emphasizes the importance of ocean density to deep water circulation, and makes it clear that ocean density is primarily a function of water temperature and salinity.
 It asks a couple clear and pertinent questions about climate change, particularly about how water, precipitation, and ocean salinity might become affected.